pantelis/data-mining/_sources/aiml-common/resources/environment/index.md

 For project work you may need to install ES.
 Please note you are responsible for setting up the environment.
 For example to set up ES in Win10 you may follow [this](https://www.youtube.com/watch?v=hzaG2Uq60uw) guide but bear in mind that we cannot support any IT issues you may encounter in your laptop.
 You may decide to set up a development environment in AWS cloud 9 that is linux based for a small fee or taking advantage the free tier for _new_ AWS accounts (which is not free if you need EC2 instances outside of what the free tier provides).

-## External Tools and Databases

-### Elastic Search Environment Setup

-For projects work you may need to install ES.
-Please note you are responsible for setting up the environment.
-For example to set up ES in Win10 you may follow [this](https://www.youtube.com/watch?v=hzaG2Uq60uw) guide but bear in mind that we cannot support any IT issues you may encounter in your laptop.
-You may decide to set up a development environment in AWS cloud 9 that is linux based for a small fee or taking advantage the free tier for _new_ AWS accounts (which is not free if you need EC2 instances outside of what the free tier provides).